- Indiana University, Class of 2019

 - Cohort Year: 2018

-This summer internship introduces talented undergraduate students from underrepresented minority groups to research in health services, population health, and clinical epidemiology at Penn.
+This summer internship introduces talented undergraduate students, with a demonstrated commitment in advancing the needs of underrepresented minorities in health services, population health, and clinical epidemiology, to research in this field.

 Despite tremendous advances in health care, minorities have higher rates of heart disease, many cancers, diabetes, and HIV/AIDS than white populations.
 It’s going to take more than medicine to change this fact.
 It will take health services researchers who understand the political, social, economic, and environmental realities that have created such deep disparities and inequities in health and health care.
 Different life experiences and perspectives result in richer ideas and findings more relevant to the country’s highly diverse population of patients.

 Founded in 2000 by Penn LDI and the Wharton School’s Health Care Management Department, the program helps advance equity in the health care professions.
 Participating scholars work with Penn faculty on mentored research projects, attend the Academy Health Annual Research Meeting, and present on their projects at the End of SUMR Research Symposium.

 I loved my SUMR experience.
 The research skills I gained have served me throughout my undergraduate studies and my current position at the NIH.
 But perhaps most importantly, I met so many incredible and thoughtful people who I am certain are/will change the world.